chujiezheng/chujiezheng.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher in the Qwen Team.
-I received my doctoral degree at Tsinghua University in Jun 2025.
+I am a researcher in the Qwen Team, Alibaba Group.
+I received my doctoral degree in Computer Science and Technology at Tsinghua University.

 I am dedicated to **building scalable, generalist AI systems**.
-My expertise is mainly centered on NLP/ML algorithms and data engineering, and I'm also actively developing skills related to AI infrastructure.

-- My current work focuses on advancing the **reasoning capabilities of the Qwen models (e.g., Qwen3, QwQ)** and developing **large-scale reinforcement learning (RL) methodologies**.
+Specifically, I am interested in methodologies that can consistently and efficiently improve the intelligence and task-solving abilities of AI systems with increasing compute and data.
+My current work focuses on advancing the **reasoning capabilities of the Qwen models (e.g., Qwen3, QwQ)** and developing **large-scale reinforcement learning (RL) approaches**.

-- My research interests also broadly span model architecture, interpretability, safety, and alignment.
-- Previously, I conducted extensive research on LLMs for social good, with a main focus on building emotional support systems.
+My research interests also broadly span model architecture, interpretability, safety, and alignment.
+Previously, I conducted extensive research on LLMs for social good, with a main focus on building emotional support systems.

 You can find my [CV](./cv_chujie_en.pdf) here.